Driving more than 40km/h over the speed limit

 If you are found driving a motor vehicle in Queensland while your driver licence or your authority to drive is suspended you will be charged with unlicensed driving.

 If the court finds you guilty of unlicensed driving, the court must disqualify you from holding a Queensland driver licence for at least 1 month, and up to a maximum of 6 months.
-You may also be given a fine of up to $6600 or imprisoned for up to 18 months.
+You may also be given a maximum fine or imprisoned for up to 18 months.
 See also driving without a driver licence

 What if my licence is suspended, but I need to continue driving?